camillethuyentruong/Tepoztlan_ITS/bin/README.md

 *AUTHOR: Biol.
 Olivia Rojo Nava*

-Contains the scripts to analyse the mycobiome of samples obtained from soils
+Contains the scripts to analyse the mycobiome of samples obtained from soil

 ## **Programs needed**